philbooth/bfj/README.md

   has been encountered.
   The listener
   will be passed
-  the number.
+  the value
+  as its argument.

 * `bfj.events.literal`:
   Indicates that
-  a literal
+  a JSON literal
   (either `true`, `false` or `null`) has been encountered.
   The listener
   will be passed
-  the literal.
+  the value

-* `bfj.events.end`:
-  Indicates that
-  the end of the input
-  has been reached
-  and the stream is closed.
+  as its argument.

 * `bfj.events.error`:
   Indicates that